-- Mechanical damage to core or fuel (e.g. mishandling of fuel or dropping

-of a transfer flask onto the fuel);

 - Failure of an emergency cooling system;

 - Malfunctioning of the reactor power control;

 - Criticality in fuel in storage;

 - Failure of means of confinement, including the ventilation system;

 - Loss of coolant during transfer or storage of fuel;

 - Loss or reduction of proper shielding;

 - Failure of experimental facilities or materials (e.g. due to loop rupture);

 - Exceeding of fuel ratings.

 - (6) Special internal events:

 - Internal fires or explosions, including internally generated missiles;

 - Internal flooding;

 - Loss of support systems;

 - Dropping of heavy loads;

 - Loss of integrity of pressurized vessels;

 - Malfunction during a reactor experiment;

 - Improper access by persons to restricted areas;

 - Fluid jets and pipe whip;

 - Exothermic chemical reactions;

 - Electromagnetic compatibility;

 - Security related incidents (see paras A.13.12 and A.13.13 in the Appendix).

-- (7) External events20:
+- (7) External events:

 - Earthquakes (including seismically induced faulting and landslides);

 - Flooding (including failure of an upstream dam and blockage of a river);

-- Tornadoes and tornado missiles:
+- Tornadoes and tornado missiles;

-- Sandstorms:
+- Sandstorms;

 - Hurricanes, storms and lightning strikes;

 - Tropical cyclones;

 - Explosions;

-- Aircraft crashes:
+- Aircraft crashes;

 - Fires;

-- Toxic spills:
+- Toxic spills;

 - Accidents on transport routes;

 - Effects from adjacent facilities (e.g. nuclear facilities, chemical facilities or waste management facilities);

 - Biological hazards such as microbiological fouling, structural damage or damage caused to equipment by rodents or insects;

-- Extreme meteorological phenomena;

-20 The possibility of extreme weather conditions associated with climate change needs to be taken into account for the determination of the external events.
+&lt;sup>20 The possibility of extreme weather conditions associated with climate change needs to be taken into account for the determination of the external events.

-- Power surges or voltage surges on the external supply line; - Security related external events (see paras A.13.12 and A.13.13 in the Appendix). - (8) Human errors.
+- Extreme meteorological phenomena; - Power surges or voltage surges on the external supply line; - Security related external events (see paras A.13.12 and A.13.13 in the Appendix). - (8) Human errors.